BusinessDuck/stack-shortcuts/readMe.md

 ## The problem

 #### Initial data:
-Imagine, you have an application with small `picture`, you can move it along `x and y axis`.
+Imagine, you have an application with small `picture`, you can move it along `x and y axis` by the `keyboard arrows`.
 Mouse click on the `picture`, should open a `modal dialogue` with full sized picture.
 And now for example you need to use `arrowUp` and `arrowDown` buttons for navigate to related images (prev, next)
 #### Lets see the task problems:
 **Problem 1:**